 Above: How my 'shattered' sense of self was like on the inside during those morbid years after the second massive stroke (which statistically speaking, should have been the death of me #overtwothirdsofstrokesufferersdiewithintheimmediateyearsfollowingabrainattack)

-The wider impact of stroke, including the extreme socio-economic effects, in particular - how my Mum, while now being a great-grandmother wanting to retire and relax, has been forced to care for one of her adult descendants on a full-time basis for now close to a decade, how those sincere friends of mine have to be kind enough to include me in their plans + make me feel appreciated by them when I don't really have much to offer them now I'm brain damaged, plus how schools that I (fortunately am able to) work and volunteer at have to consider my particular restrictions while still honing in on my savoured knowledge and capabilities as a qualified primary school teacher + ensuring to value my input despite the blatant challenges - are what eat away at my life (and those closest to me), at my will and at my sacred progression through this ever-growing uphill crusade.
+The wider impact of stroke, including the extreme socio-economic effects, in particular - how my Mum, while now being a great-grandmother wanting to retire and relax, has been forced to care for one of her adult descendants on a full-time basis coming up to close to a decade, how those sincere friends of mine have to be kind enough to include me in their plans + make me feel appreciated by them when I don't really have much to offer them now I'm brain damaged, plus how schools that I (fortunately am able to) work and volunteer at have to consider my particular restrictions while still honing in on my savoured knowledge and capabilities as a qualified primary school teacher + ensuring to value my input despite the blatant challenges - are what eat away at my life (and those closest to me), at my will and at my sacred progression through this ever-growing uphill crusade.

 As I have cruelly (& unfortunately) witnessed firsthand as a young stroke survivor, our current society doesn't yet (<<operative word) seem to notice or have much sympathy for those with brain damage (generally speaking) despite what parts of the brain are still so brilliantly shining and easily accessible.
-I wish it was an ever-so-different environment, although I'm proactively out there educating the masses & raising awareness of stroke (especially for those in their youthful years #oneinfivestrokes) + its confronting aftermath (possible preventionunavoidable strokesidentificationrehabilitationvisible + invisible consequencesdirect + indirect strugglesattitudes + presumptions from outsiders and support for survivors & their carers/PAs) and the ultimate value of people who have suffered brain injuries, but you too can help shift the focus of stroke survivors in society to not victims with whom you should judge, abandon &/or avoid (like is the currently accepted expectation and tendency) but determined (and celebrated!) survivors who have shown immense inner strength to rise out of those harsh + overpowering stroke ashes as a phoenix regenerated with new purpose and further worth than ever before
+I wish it was an ever-so-different environment, although I'm proactively out there educating the masses & raising awareness of stroke (especially for those in their youthful years #oneinfivestrokes) + its confronting aftermath (possible prevention, unavoidable strokes, identification, rehabilitation, visible + invisible consequences, direct + indirect struggles, attitudes + presumptions from outsiders and support for survivors & their carers/PAs) and the ultimate value of people who have suffered brain injuries, but you too can help shift the focus of stroke survivors in society from not being victims with whom you should judge, abandon &/or avoid (like is the currently-accepted expectation & tendency) but instead, determined (& celebrated!) survivors who have shown immense inner strength to rise out of those harsh, overpowering + extensive stroke ashes as a phoenix regenerated with new purpose and further worth than ever before.

-It's time we all acknowledge such a conniving & egocentric form of manipulation presently disguised as 'support'
+It's time we all acknowledge such a conniving & egocentric form of manipulation presently disguised as 'support'.

 It is not.

-In reality, it actually ithe last thing someone who is constantly struggling needs, just like you wouldn't give fruit nut chocolate to a loved one who has a nut allergy as a 'get well soon' gesture when they have been admitted to hospital with an earlier reactionIt only makes the situation so much worse, even at times, life threatening.
+In reality, it actually is the last thing someone who is constantly struggling needs, just like you wouldn't give fruit & nut chocolate to a loved one who has a nut allergy as a 'get well soon' gesture when they have been admitted to hospital with an earlier reaction.
+It only makes the situation so much worse, even at times, life threatening.

-Of course, such a treatment (/tasty 'treat'may be appropriate for someone else in a completely different situation, but for someone who needs pure support (and nut-free bites in the analogy's case) during extreme struggles, 'be positive' is not supportive and is in itself an oxymoron as the recipient then tends to feel horrible about their mindset when they previously were only getting by because they were holding onto their particular attitude to keep on going.
+Of course, such a treatment (/tasty 'treat') may be appropriate for someone else in a completely different situation, but for someone who needs pure support (and nut-free bites in the analogy's case) during extreme struggles, 'be positive' is not supportive and is in itself an oxymoron as the recipient then tends to feel horrible about their mindset when they previously were only getting by because they were holding onto their particular attitude to keep on going.

 How can such a toxic approach possibly still be accepted in our otherwise-advanced world?

-It needs to stop.
+It certainly needs to stop.

 Discover more -

-...Support is putting yourself in someone’s shoes and accepting their feelings for what they are.The hard-to-face truth is, supporting people isn’t about being 'positive'.
+“...Support is putting yourself in someone’s shoes and accepting their feelings for what they are.The hard-to-face truth is, supporting people isn’t about being 'positive'.
 In fact, when you force positivity down someone’s throat, it can actually have the opposite effect.

-'Toxic positivity' can make people feel unsafe expressing their negativity
+'Toxic positivity' can make people feel unsafe expressing their negativity and negativity thrives in isolation.

-It can make people think there’s something wrong with them for not 'simply choosing' happiness and shame is negativity’s enabling best friend
+It can make people think there’s something wrong with them for not 'simply choosing' happiness and shame is negativity’s enabling best friend.

 You can't sprinkle positivity dust on them and make their problems go away.